-Cranberry Olive Oil Ricotta Loaf Cake.
-This Loaf cake is made with Olive oil and Ricotta which gives it a beautiful moist texture.
-It has a tangy lemon glaze and can be made with fresh or frozen fruit.
+This Cranberry Bread recipe is made with Olive oil and Ricotta which gives it a beautiful moist texture.
+It is super easy to make and can be made ahead.
+Cranberry bread has a tangy lemon glaze and can be made with fresh or frozen fruit - perfect for using up any extra holiday cranberries!

 - 200g granulated sugar